-Public Transport in Georgia
+Public Transport in Georgia: A Local’s Practical Guide

 Trains in Georgia

 From Tbilisi you can travel to Kobuleti and Batumi at the Black seaside by faster train.
 These trains are quite convenient and take about 5-5.30 hours.
-These trains make a stop near the Kutaisi airport (the stop is called Kutaisi airport, when you search), which is very convenient way to get either to the airport or to Kutaisi itself.
+These trains make a stop near the Kutaisi airport (the stop is called Kutaisi airport, when you search), which is the most convenient way to get either to the airport or to Kutaisi itself.

 Trains from Tbilisi to Batumi are best pre-booked online, especially during summer months.
 You may be able to get the tickets on the day of departure in some cases (definitely in winter and weekdays of spring and autumn), but during the busy season, including all summer and weekends, tickets may sell out even a couple of weeks in advance.

 From Kutaisi airport you can take a bus to Tbilisi, as well as Batumi and to Kutaisi center.
 Two major companies currently provide this service – Georgian bus and Omnibus.
 You can take Georgian bus from Liberty square in Tbilisi, while Omnibus from Republic square near Rustaveli metro station.
 The stops in Kutaisi and Batumi you can find on their websites (Official website of Omnibus and official website for Georgian bus).
+Recently the City Bus also joined connecting Tbilisi with Kutaisi airport and Batumi.

-Tickets for buses: you can get tickets online in advance on the official websites of the above-mentioned bus companies.
-You may be able to get them on the spot as well, but on some busy days that may not be possible, so if you need to take them at a specific time, do prebook.
+• You may be able to get the tickets on the bus as well (especially when traveling from the airport), but on some busy days that may not be possible.
+So if you need to take the buses at a specific time, do prebook.

-The rest of the country is not covered by trains or buses and the only way to travel by public transport are the minibuses.
-If you need to ask anyone, where certain minibus is say “marshutka” and your destination.
 They are not a convenient mode of transportation.
 The space is cramped.
 The drivers usually drive fast and don’t care about passengers’ comfort.
 There is hardly any luggage space, so make sure to enquire if you have any luggage bigger than a regular backpack with you.
-Despite all this, minibuses are the only mode of public transportation in many parts of the country and still okish, if you are on a budget.
+Despite all this, minibuses are the only mode of public transportation in many parts of the country and still okish, if you are traveling on a tight budget.

 Usually, minibuses run with no apparent schedule.
-They may tell you it goes every half an hour, but it means little, as they usually wait to be full or almost full at least.
+They may tell you it goes every half an hour, but that information means little, as they usually wait to be full or almost full at least.
 So you may have to wait for a very short or a very long while, depending how lucky you are.

 In Tbilisi, the biggest minibus station is Didube one.
 You will be taking them from here in most cases.
 There are also some minibuses near the main Train Station, and some in Samgori (Navtlughi).

 Here is a website, which gives at least some information of the minibuses running from the Didube station.
+However, in general schedules of the minibuses are fluid and you can hardly plan.

 Other cities basically have one minibus station.

-Minibus tickets: In most cases you can get tickets for minibuses at the ticket office at major stations.
+You can get tickets for minibuses at the ticket office at major stations.
 Alternatively, if you are hopping on them somewhere along the way, you can pay cash to the driver.
 Prebooking them is not possible and also doesn’t make any sense, as they run without any particular schedule and on a first-come first-serve basis.

 Taking minibuses from the Didube station in Tbilisi:

 Go to Didube metro station, near which you will find a bus station.
-You will have to go through some sellers and market area before getting there (certainly not my favorite area).
+You will have to go through a market area before getting there (certainly not my favorite area).
 The station is towards your right after getting out of the metro.
+Just tell people you are looking for a “marshutka” and the name of the city you are heading to, they may even tell you the direction.

 While you try to find the bus station, many people will be offering you a ride to here and there.
-You can ask some of the sellers, but if they tell you minibuses don’t exist or that they don’t run and you should take a car, just don’t mind.
-Some of them even offer shared options and it may not even be too expensive, if you prefer to do that.
+If they tell you minibuses don’t exist or that they don’t run and you should take a car, just don’t mind.
+However, some of them can be a good option, as they offer shared rides and it may not even be too expensive, if you prefer to do that.
 I never tried, as I hate haggling and they always start with higher prices.
-Just tell them you are looking for a “marshutka” and the name of the city you are heading to, they may even tell you the direction.

 Using Taxis in Georgia